Characteristics, what do basilisks eat? reproduction, it runs on water, what prevents it from sinking?

-The name of the genus Basiliscus comes from the Greek basiliskos, which means small king, due to its crest on the head, and its elegance and mobility.
+The name of the genus Basiliscus comes from the Greek basiliskos, which means small king, due to its crest on the head and its elegance and mobility.

-▷ Lizard jesus christ features
+▷ Basilisk Lizard features

 The species Basiliscus basiliscus measures 70 to 75 cm, including the long tail, and can weigh from 200 to 500 g.
 It resembles the iguana, but its body is more upright and slender.

-Its skin is brown or olive in color, with the ability to modify it, with green or yellow shades.
+Its skin is brown or olive in color, with the ability to modify it with green or yellow shades.
 It has small light yellow lines on the underside of its body, and three longitudinal lines on its throat.

 Another characteristic of the basilisk, and of its genus, is that it can flee from predators by opening a hole in the sand to hide.